Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 ![My Resume](./readme/responsive.png)

 This website has been created to display my resume.
-Its scope is to provide to possible employers a better experience than the traditioal method of a Curriculum Vitae printed on a sheet of paper.
+Its scope is to provide to possible employers a better experience than the traditional method of a Curriculum Vitae printed on a sheet of paper.

 You can visit my resume by clicking [here](https://fral96.github.io/Francesca-Lupu-Resume-Milestone2/).